Ford Focus (second generation, Europe): Coupé-Cabriolet

-The Focus Coupé-Cabriolet, a two-piece retractable hardtop, was introduced at the Geneva Motor Show in February 2006 and went on sale in October 2006.
-Originally it was previewed at the 2005 Frankfurt Motor Show.
+The Focus Coupé-Cabriolet, featuring a two-piece retractable hardtop, was introduced at the Geneva Motor Show in February 2006 and went on sale in October 2006.
+Originally, it was previewed at the 2005 Frankfurt Motor Show.
 Pininfarina performs final assembly.

 In February 2008, Ford revealed a new Focus Coupé-Cabriolet sporting the new 'Kinetic Design' front end of the generic Ford Focus.
 Notably however, unlike the generic Focus models, the side and rear body panels were not changed, and neither were the door mirrors upgraded to the new-style units, as on the rest of the new Focus models.
 Nor were bodyside mouldings removed, as with the rest of the Focus range.
 Some press outlets had expected such changes in line with the rest of the range.

 Focus ECOnetic

 Shown at the Frankfurt Motor Show in September 2007 as part of the facelifted range, the Focus ECOnetic is an emissions-friendly model, similar to Volkswagen's BlueMotion range, using a 109 PS 1.6 Duratorq TDCi engine with a Diesel Particulate Filter (DPF).
 Aerodynamic features including low-resistance tyres contribute to 65 mpgimp fuel consumption figure with average CO2 emissions of 115g/km.